stonepros/stone/monitoring/stone-mixin/README.md

 ### Prometheus alerts
-In `prometheus_alerts.yml` you'll find a set of Prometheus alert rules that should provide a decent set of default alerts for a Ceph cluster.
+In `prometheus_alerts.yml` you'll find a set of Prometheus alert rules that should provide a decent set of default alerts for a Stone cluster.
 Just put this file in a place according to your Prometheus configuration (wherever the `rules` configuration stanza points).

 #### SNMP
-Ceph provides a MIB (CEPH-PROMETHEUS-ALERT-MIB.txt) to support sending Prometheus alerts through to an SNMP management platform.
+Stone provides a MIB (CEPH-PROMETHEUS-ALERT-MIB.txt) to support sending Prometheus alerts through to an SNMP management platform.
 The translation from Prometheus alert to SNMP trap requires the Prometheus alert to contain an OID that maps to a definition within the MIB.
 When making changes to the Prometheus alert rules